top of page

 Kenyatta G. Simmons is the wife of the talented Janardus Simmons and a proud mother of two beautiful girls, five-year-old Kalese and twelve-year-old Kenley-Elizabeth.
 She is the Director and Coordinator of the award-winning “The Studio” Arts and Education.
 She has operated her Studio for 10 years and has directed Regeneration Community Praisers for 19 years.
 She has mentored over 300 young men and women in dance.
 She is celebrating her 21st year as an educator and school administrator.
 Her passion is to minister through dance, acting, program operations, presenting workshops, tutoring, and mentoring children.
 Her ultimate goal is to mentor young people worldwide and show them what they can achieve.

 Kenyatta G. Simmons was born and raised in New York City, NY, for most of her life.
 She moved to Brewton, AL, during her middle school years.
 She graduated from T. R. Miller High School in Brewton, AL, following her dream of becoming a teacher.
 She attended the prestigious Judson College in Marion, AL, where she earned her Bachelor’s degree in Elementary Education.
-She was fortunate to complete her internship in Alexander City at Stephens Elementary School and received a position with the Alexander City Schools System in 2005.
+She was fortunate to complete her internship at Stephens Elementary School in Alexander City and received a position with the Alexander City Schools System in 2005.

 Cheernastics Instructor